The overview of file server

 Step 4.
 After select Windows file server sharing folder, choose a destination path to save your file server sharing folder.
 To destination path, you can choose PC, external hard drive, floppy hard drive, USB flash drive, etc. confirm all things and click Start Backup.

-To ensure the security of your data, you would better keep 3 copy of Windows file server backup and store them to 2 different place.
-If possible, you could create an offsite backup, such as, sync local folder to Google Drive.
-Whenever you encounter unexpected failure, you can use the backup image to restore your data.
+Windows file server backup is an essential task especially for enterprises.
+To ensure the security of your important data, you'd better keep 2 copies of Windows file server backup on different storage devices, and 1 for offsite, such as, sync local folder to Google Drive.
+Thus whenever you encounter unexpected failure, you can use the backup image to restore your data.